-The Westminster Shorter Catechism (WSC) is taught throughout the school year on Tuesday evenings from 6:30-7:30 PM to all youth (preschool through 12th grade).
+The Westminster Shorter Catechism (WSC) is taught throughout the school year on Wednesday evenings from 6:30-7:30 PM to all youth (preschool through 12th grade).
 A children's version of the WSC is used for all youth up through grade 4.
-Currently, we meet for this minisitry at Newsong Fellowship Church (201 St. Louis St., Edwardsville, IL 62025), where during the same time, Pastor Aaron leads the midweek Bible study and prayer meeting.

 Explantion of Catechesis

 Catechesis is simply teaching by way of asking good questions and expecting good answers.
 The word “catechesis” comes from the Greek word katecheo, meaning to sound down; katecheo itself consisting of two Greek words – kata (“down”) and echeo (“to sound”).
 Echeo is where we get our English word “echo” from.
 So, to catechize literally means to sound down with the objective of getting something back as an echo.
 It is the sounding down of a question and expecting the right answer in return.